-In addition to the material listed in the preceding Section IILD relating to the type of Event, the following material and/or information is required for all research involving devices:
+In addition to the material listed in the preceding Section III.D relating to the type of Event, the following material and/or information is required for all research involving devices:

-- a. device manual, if industry-sponsored;

-- b. documentation of current FDA status, (e.g., FDA approval letter with terms if an IDE is indicated, printout of approved indications from FDA website if 510(k) approval, etc.);

-- c. completion of the Investigational Products4 section (Reference Document #92) for each device involved;

-- d. data and safety monitoring plans

-- e. device management plan;

-- f.
-Clinical Investigator Agreement; and

-- g.
-Notice of National Government Services (NGS) approval or disapproval, if the study meets the requirements for device studies that must be submitted for a determination of NGS billing clearance.
+- a. device manual, if industry-sponsored; - b. documentation of current FDA status, (e.g., FDA approval letter with terms if an IDE is indicated, printout of approved indications from FDA website if 510(k) approval, etc.); - c. completion of the Device Page to list the investigational product5 (Reference Document #92) for each device involved; - d. data and safety monitoring plan; - e. device management plan; - f.
+Clinical Investigator Agreement; and - g.
+Confirmation of Medicare contractor, National Government Services (NGS) or Centers for Medicare and Medicaid Services (CMS) coverage decision, if the study meets the requirements for device studies that must be submitted for a determination of NGS billing clearance. - If the IDE study was approved before 1/1/2015: the study must be submitted to the Medicare contractor, National Government Services (NGS); the PI of the study submits request to the Medicare Administrative Contractor provider/local NGS representative and receives a determination letter. - 2) If the IDE study was approved on or after 1/1/2015: the Sponsor must submit request for coverage to CMS.
+Approval will be posted on the CMS website and all sites must be listed on the www.clinicaltrials.gov record for the study.